Pointe-Noire: Transportation

+The port of Pointe-Noire functions under the auspices of Port Autonome de Pointe-Noire, and is a member port of the International Association of Ports and Harbors (IAPH).

 Pointe-Noire is home to Agostinho-Neto International Airport which as of August 2023 had direct flights to Abidjan, Addis Ababa, Brazzaville, Cotonou, Douala, Istanbul, Libreville, Luanda and Paris and was the second busiest airport in the country.

 Pointe-Noire is also the terminus of the Congo-Ocean Railway, the railway station being a notable building.
 As of 2014 the railway was operating the La Gazelle train service every other day to Brazzaville and intermediate destinations.

-Thanks to its rapid growth, the city now includes Tié-Tié Railway Station and Ngondji Railway Station, the next railway stations after the Pointe Noire terminus.
+The city also includes Tié-Tié Railway Station and Ngondji Railway Station, the next railway stations after the Pointe Noire terminus.

-On 22 June 2010 a train departing from Pointe-Noire derailed resulting in the deaths of many passengers.
-The railway was built by the French between 1921 and 1934 during the French colonial rule in Congo.

 Pointe-Noire has a taxi-bus network that runs throughout the entire city.

 Places of worship

-Among the places of worship, they are predominantly Christian churches and temples: Roman Catholic Diocese of Pointe-Noire (Catholic Church), Evangelical Church of Congo (World Communion of Reformed Churches) and Assemblies of God.
+The places of worship in Pointe-Noire are predominantly Christian churches and temples: Roman Catholic Diocese of Pointe-Noire (Catholic Church), Evangelical Church of Congo (World Communion of Reformed Churches), and Assemblies of God.